Pusa V1.0: Unlocking Temporal Control in Pretrained Video Diffusion Models via Vectorized Timestep Adaptation: Methodology

 \subsubsection{Implementation of Vectorized Timestep Adaptation}

 The foundational principle of our implementation is to re-engineer the core architecture to process a vectorized timestep \(\bm{\tau} \) instead of a scalar timestep \(t\).
 The architectural adaptation is primarily focused on the model's temporal conditioning mechanism.
 We introduce two key modifications: \\ \textbf{Vectorized Timestep Embedding:} The timestep embedding module is modified to process the input vector \(\bm{\tau}\), generating a sequence of frame-specific embeddings \(\mathbf{E}_{\bm{\tau}} \in \mathbb{R}^{N_1 \times D}\), where $N_1$ is the number of frames in the video latent sequence, each vector in the sequence corresponds to a latent frame's individual. \\ \textbf{Per-Frame Modulation:} These frame-specific embeddings are subsequently projected to produce per-frame modulation parameters (i.e., scale, shift, and gate) within each block of the DiT architecture.
 The operation of a DiT \cite{peebles2023scalable} block on the latent representation \(\mathbf{z}^i\) of the \(i\)-th frame is thus conditioned on its individual timestep \(\tau^i\), which can be conceptually expressed as:

-This design allows the model to process a batch of frames that exist at different points along their respective generative paths simultaneously, forming the basis for fine-grained temporal control.
-Most importantly, this modification is non-destructive, which means it fully preserves the T2V capability of the base model.
-The adapted model generates same samples by setting all frame timesteps to same values as the base model.
+Note that this modification is non-destructive, which means it fully preserves the T2V capability of the base model.
+The adapted model generates the same results by setting all frame timesteps to the same values as the base model.